lemlac/mulem/docs/reference.md

 print("{x}")    -- Prints "3"
 ```

 This works for mutable variables, but what if you wanted to make an immutable variable using `out`?
-We can declare that a variable is being set **in** a function with the keyword `in`.
-This makes it clear that we are intentionally declaring a new variable and not passing and existing.
-It gives a clear connections: from `out` to `in`.
+We can declare that a variable is being set by a function with `as`.
+Just like how we use `as` for aliasing, this makes it clear that we're expecting a new variable at the call site.
+This makes it clear that we are intentionally declaring a new variable and not trying to pass an existing one.

 ```
-setInt(in n)    -- Declare a new variable `n` that gets set by `setInt`. print("{n}")    -- Prints "3"
+setInt(as n)    -- Declare a new variable as `n` that gets set by `setInt`. print("{n}")    -- Prints "3"
 ```

+`setInt(as n)` → "Set int as n"—This makes it clear what you're trying to do.

 Parameters can be made optional with the `opt` modifier.
 This distinguishes them from `T?` which means a required parameter that's an option type.
 The parameter must be unwrapped before it can be used.

 ```
 addOptional(a: opt int, b: opt int): int =
-    aVal = a || 0
+    aVal = a || 0             -- Coalesce optional arguments with default value 0.
-    bVal = b || 0
-    aVal + bVal
+    bVal = b || 0             -- This unwraps their value if they exist or set them to 0. aVal + bVal               -- Add the unwrapped values.

 print("{addOptional()}")      -- Prints "0"
 print("{addOptional(1)}")     -- Prints "1"